alinstaller/alinstaller/README.md

 AL Installer
 ============
 AL Installer is an installer for [Arch Linux](https://www.archlinux.org/).
-It is intended for desktop use and provides a dialog-based installation guide to perform a clean installation without the need of Internet access.
+It is intended for desktop use and provides a step-by-step installation guide to perform a clean installation without the need of Internet access.

 The [GNOME](https://www.gnome.org/) desktop environment and several common